laurent22/joplin/readme/spec/plugins.md

 ### Plugin API

 The plugin API is a light wrapper over Joplin's internal functions and services.
+All the platforms share some of the plugin API but there can also be some differences.
+For example, the desktop app exposes the text editor component commands, and so this part of the plugin API is available only on desktop.
+The difference between platforms is implemented using the PlatformImplementation class, which is injected in the plugin service on startup.